-The third test we do is to burn an edge of the leather.
-High quality leather will burn but should be relatively difficult to set alight.
+For our final test we use fire.
+High quality leather will burn but should be difficult to set alight.
 It should deform slightly but not retract and warp like burning plastic.
-A coloured flame usually indicates traces of chemicals.
+A coloured flame indicates traces of chemicals.

 The final tell comes when extinguishing the flame.
 Chemically tanned leather will give your nose a shock but quality vegetable tanned leather will smell like a good steak sizzling on the griddle pan.

 Once the hide is marked, cut, bevelled and burnished, 87 stitch holes are made for each wallet using our laser cutter for unrivalled precision.

 Heat generated from the 0.1mm beam seals the leather for a sharp finish and we use the same method to etch the highly detailed graphics and letters onto the front, inside fold and reverse of each wallet.

 Once in your hand, our wallets take on a life of their own.
 The leather might be firm and rugged, but like a decent pair of shoes, it needs to be broken in first, so expect to see the leather naturally soften and conform to hold its contents snugly.

 Over time every Wingback wallet will develop its own unique patina, collecting markings as trophies of the journeys you have shared together.

 You can shop the full Wingback Leather Collection here.